Logo of the website

 My investment strategy is to invest myself directly with a broker.
 I believe this is the best strategy.
 However, it is not the most straightforward strategy.
 It can sometimes be complicated.
 And many people are not ready to invest themselves.

-For people who do not want to invest themselves directly, Robo-Advisors are the next best thing.
+For people who do not want to invest themselves directly, Robo-advisors are the next best thing.
 They offer investments managed automatically by a computer.
 As such, the costs are generally lower than active investing funds from a bank.

 In this article, we see what Robo-advisors are and who they are for.
-We also see which Robo-Advisors are available in Switzerland.
+We also see which Robo-advisors are available in Switzerland.

 Historically, bankers have been managing funds, generally bankers or traders.
 And these people need to be paid.
 It makes these funds more expensive than necessary.